awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-scheduled-scaling.md

 ## Commonly used commands for scheduled action creation, management, and deletion<a name="scheduled-scaling-commonly-used-commands"></a>

 The commonly used commands for working with schedule scaling include:
-+ [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) to register AWS or custom resources as scalable targets \(a resource that Application Auto Scaling can scale\), and to suspend and resume scaling\.
++ [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) to register AWS or custom resources as scalable targets \(a resource that Application Auto Scaling can scale\), and to suspend and resume scaling\.
-+ [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scheduled-action.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scheduled-action.html) to add or modify scheduled actions for an existing scalable target\.
++ [put\-scheduled\-action](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scheduled-action.html) to add or modify scheduled actions for an existing scalable target\.
-+  [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scaling-activities.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scaling-activities.html) to return information about scaling activities in an AWS Region\.
++  [describe\-scaling\-activities](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scaling-activities.html) to return information about scaling activities in an AWS Region\.
-+ [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scheduled-actions.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scheduled-actions.html) to return information about scheduled actions in an AWS Region\.
++ [describe\-scheduled\-actions](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scheduled-actions.html) to return information about scheduled actions in an AWS Region\.
-+ [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/delete-scheduled-action.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/delete-scheduled-action.html) to delete a scheduled action\.
++ [delete\-scheduled\-action](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/delete-scheduled-action.html) to delete a scheduled action\.

 **Note**
 For brevity, the examples in this guide illustrate CLI commands for a few of the services that integrate with Application Auto Scaling\.
 To specify a different scalable target, specify its namespace in `--service-namespace`, its scalable dimension in `--scalable-dimension`, and its resource ID in `--resource-id`\.
+For more information, see [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html)\.

 ## Limitations<a name="scheduled-scaling-limitations"></a>